zackdraws/zackdraws.github.io/README.md

 - each one is made of a gallery and filled with gallery items
 - styling can be changed in the styles.css
 - there is javascript

+#
+For hosting the site I just used Github Pages and then domain forwarding in Squarespace